WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 7. `Load Wallet` to import the xpub or Public Key (used to generate all receive addresses)

-8. Go to Receive tab and Generate Receive Address, send the mixed coin (don't combine all UTXO's/coins in a single address! this hurts your anon-set badly) from your "Hot" Wasabi wallet to this "Cold" Wasabi Wallet.
+8. Go to Receive tab and Generate Receive Address, send the mixed coin (don't combine all UTXO's/coins in a single address! this hurts your anon-set badly) from your "Hot" Wasabi Wallet to this "Cold" Wasabi Wallet.

 おめでとうございます!
 You are now eating Cold Wasabi!